Monte-Christo/ODataDemo/ReadMe.md

     {
       return new DbContextOptionsBuilder().UseOData(connectionString).Options;
     }
 ```

-Then use the third option when adding the EF DbConnection ("Via a contructor that accepts a string"), enter the connection string and check the *Encrypt* checkbox.
+Then use the third option when adding the EF DbConnection ("Via a constructor that accepts a string"), enter the connection string and check the *Encrypt* checkbox.

 ## Scaffold Controller Code